Enterprise-CMCS/seatool-compare/docs/docs/services/compare-appian.md

 #### Functions

 - `workflowStarter` its trigger is set to be the appian service’s dynamo stream.
 In this way, when a new appian record arrives, this function will determine if the record has been submitted & official and the record had been submitted within 200 days in the table the workflow creator is triggered.
-- `initStatus` puts initial record to the status-appian table with iterations value set to 0.
 - `getAppianData` gets appian record and extracts signature date and program type to be used in comparison.
 - `seatoolRecordExist` gets seatool item using id. checks if seatoolItem exists.
 - `sendNoMatchAlert` checks if secrets exist for that stage. uses that secret value to define recipients for SES Alert.
 Sends does not match alert or seatool record does not exist. `putsLogEvent` logs that an email should be or would be sent for event.